OpenAPI

 },

-Creating an SDK based on your OpenAPI spec
+Generating an SDK based on your OpenAPI document

-Before creating an SDK, we need to save the Hono Zod OpenAPI-generated OpenAPI spec to a file.
+Before generating an SDK, we need to save the Hono Zod OpenAPI-generated OpenAPI document to a file.
 OpenAPI files are written as JSON or YAML; we’ll save it as a YAML file, as it’s easier to read.

-Saving the OpenAPI spec to a YAML file using a Node.js script
+Saving the OpenAPI document to a YAML file using a Node.js script

 Create a script called generateOpenAPIYamlFile.ts in the src folder and add the following lines of code to it: